hyperupcall/blog/content/post/creating robotic teams website.md

 ## Colors

 Unfortunately, our team's previous website had little content.
 So I couldn't really reuse any text or photos.
-On the plus side, I helped our team organize and upload our photographs to a single GitHub repository a few months before.
-From there I was able to browse for some photos.
+On the plus side, I helped our team organize and upload our photographs to a GitHub repository a few months prior.
+I was able to browse for photos there.

 After adding the images, I styled some elements with light blue and yellow, which are our team colors.